William Schabas

 William Anthony Schabas, OC (born 19 November 1950) is a Canadian academic specialising in international criminal and human rights law.
 He is professor of international law at Middlesex University in the United Kingdom, professor of international human law and human rights at Leiden University in the Netherlands, and an internationally respected expert on human rights law, genocide and the death penalty.
-Schabas has been described as "the world expert on the law of genocide and international law."